Untold Festival

 Untold Festival is the largest electronic music festival held in Romania, taking place in Cluj-Napoca at the Cluj Arena.
 It is held annually and was designated Best Major Festival at the European Festival Awards 2015.
 Guests come from a vast range of European countries, as well as Asia and North America.
 Untold has other versions of the festival specially created for different locations: Neversea, a beach-dedicated festival which takes place in Constanța since 2017; Massif, a mountain-dedicated festival held in Poiana Brașov since 2023; Untold Dubai, an international version of the festival scheduled to take place in Dubai starting in 2024 and Kapital, a festival created for Bucharest, held on Arena Națională since 2025.

+It is notable for both being held very close to residential areas and exempt from curfews, with the performances stretching well into the morning hours.

 History

 Untold's official website refers to editions as chapters.

 Untold: Chapter 1

 The first edition of the festival took place in 2015 mainly on Cluj Arena, when Cluj-Napoca was appointed the European Youth Capital.
 The main artists that performed were: Armin van Buuren, Avicii, David Guetta, Dimitri Vegas & Like Mike and ATB.
 Other performing artists were: Duke Dumont, Fedde Le Grand, Lost Frequencies, Sasha, Sunnery James & Ryan Marciano, Tinie Tempah, Tom Odell, John Newman, Fatman Scoop, Tujamo, John Digweed, Patrice, Boney M, Culture Beat and East 17, among others.
 During the four days of the festival, more than 240,000 people attended the concerts held on several stages in the centre of Cluj-Napoca.
 It pulled in €20 million in revenue.